avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 > [!NOTE]
 > This script will set up the development environment and precompile Python packages and may take around 7 minutes.

-## 9. Deploy the Pre-Built Component
+## 9. Deploy the Greengrass Component
 To deploy the pre-built component, we'll use /IOTCONNECT to create a deployment package that contains the artifact file and a recipe.
 * **Download** and **Extract** the *Device Health Monitoring Component*: [iotc-gg-component-basic-demo-1.0.0.zip](https://downloads.iotconnect.io/greengrass/components/iotc-gg-component-basic-demo-1.0.0.zip)